There’s something natural about kicking off your shoes and feeling the grass between your toes while walking the golf course.

 New golf shoes are coming out each and every year, and what is best for you in the end comes down to personal preference and price.

-Here are some of the most popular golf shoes for 2020:
+Here are some of the most popular golf shoes on the market:

 - Puma Men’s Ignite Pwradapt Caged

 - Nike Roshe G

 - FootJoy Flex